system-zero/system-zero/README.md

 But I respect a lot the GNU philosophy and i feel that we owe a lot to
 the GNU project.
 We can be sure, that we wouldn't be here if it wasn't the GPL and GNU.
 That is the reason for the GPL2.
 However, and i do not know if it is possible
-i would like to release it also with the UNLICENSE or to the Public Domain.
+i would like to release it and with the UNLICENSE or to the Public Domain.
 Or if it is allowed to even more liberal licenses.
 But i do not know and i can not
 understand these laws, so i plead guilty beforehand.
-However my actual law is called
+However my actual law obeys in common sense and is called conscience.
-conscience.